Knowledge Base Sections ▾

 Cheapest AI API: Provider Comparison 2026

-The AI API market in 2026 is massive: dozens of providers, hundreds of models, and price ranges from a fraction of a cent to $30 per million tokens.
-For startups, indie developers, and companies building products on LLM, API cost is one of the main factors when choosing a provider.
-The difference between the cheapest and the most expensive option is thousands-fold, and that’s not a typo, but the reality of the market.
+The AI API market in 2026 is massive: dozens of providers, hundreds of models, and price ranges from fractions of a cent to $30 per million tokens.
+For startups, indie developers, and companies building products on LLMs, API cost is one of the main factors when choosing a provider.
+The difference between the cheapest and most expensive option is thousands of times—and that is not a typo, but the reality of the market.

-In this article, we analyze the current prices of all major AI API providers as of June 2026, compare them in a table, and explain why decentralized networks like Gonka offer inference thousands of times cheaper than centralized solutions.
+In this article, we analyze the current prices of all major AI API providers as of August 2026, compare them in a table, and explain why decentralized networks like Gonka offer inference thousands of times cheaper than centralized solutions.
+We specifically look at a recent case: in August 2026, DeepSeek V4 Flash launched on the Gonka network—the same model sold by its developer, but 25 times cheaper here.
 If you are looking for the cheapest AI API for your project, this article is for you.

 How Much Does AI API Cost in 2026

-AI API price depends on three factors: model (size, quality), infrastructure (data centers vs decentralized network), and provider business model (margins, subscriptions, free tiers).
+AI API pricing depends on three factors: the model (size, quality), infrastructure (data centers vs. decentralized network), and the provider's business model (margin, subscriptions, free tiers).

 Centralized providers — OpenAI, Anthropic, Google — maintain high prices.
-Their models (GPT-5.5, Claude Opus 4.8, Gemini 3.1 Pro) run in their own data centers with huge operational costs: rent, electricity, cooling, staff.
-The price per 1M tokens ranges from $1.50 (Gemini 3.5 Flash) to $30 (GPT-5.5 output).
+Their models (GPT-5.5, Claude Opus 4.8, Gemini 3.1 Pro) operate in their own data centers with huge operational expenses: rent, electricity, cooling, staff.
+The price per 1M tokens varies from $1.50 (Gemini 3.5 Flash) to $30 (GPT-5.5 output).
 These costs are passed on to users.

-Open-source hosting providers — Together AI, Groq, Fireworks — offer open models (DeepSeek, Llama, Qwen) cheaper because they don't pay for model development.
-Typical price: $0.20 — $2.00/1M tokens.
-This is significantly cheaper, but still centralized infrastructure with high overhead.
+Open-source hosting providers — Together AI, Groq, Fireworks — offer open models (DeepSeek, Llama, Qwen) cheaper because they do not pay for model development.
+Typical price: $0.20 – $2.00/1M tokens.
+This is significantly cheaper, but still a centralized infrastructure with high overhead costs.

-Decentralized networks — Gonka, Akash, io.net — work fundamentally differently.
+Decentralized networks — Gonka, Akash, io.net — operate fundamentally differently.
 Computing power is provided by independent hosts (miners) who receive tokens for their work.
 No data centers, no corporate expenses.
 The Gonka network uses Proof of Useful Work — every computation simultaneously processes a real AI request and secures the blockchain.
-The result: $0.003/1M tokens — hundreds of times cheaper than OpenAI.
+The result: $0.0032/1M tokens — hundreds of times cheaper than OpenAI.

 For developers and companies, this means a fundamentally different economy.
-A project that used to spend $10,000/mo on OpenAI API gets the same volume of inference for mere dollars.
-Automation, chatbots, RAG pipelines, AI assistants — all of this becomes accessible even to small teams without an AI budget.
+A project that spent $10,000/month on OpenAI API gets the same volume of inference for a few dollars.
+Automation, chatbots, RAG pipelines, AI assistants — all of this becomes accessible even for small teams without an AI budget.

 AI API Provider Price Comparison

-Below is the current price table for June 2026.
-We have included all major AI API providers: from the biggest (OpenAI, Anthropic, Google) to open-source hosters (Together AI, Groq) and decentralized solutions (JoinGonka Gateway).
-Prices are per 1M tokens.
+Below is the current pricing table for August 2026.
+We included all major AI API providers: from the largest (OpenAI, Anthropic, Google) to open-source hosters (Together AI, Groq) and decentralized solutions (JoinGonka Gateway).
+Prices are for 1M tokens.

 | Provider | Model | Input, $/1M | Output, $/1M | Open Source | API Compatibility |